Permissionless-Software-Foundation/psfoundation.info/docs/intro.md

 # Introduction

-The [Permissionless Software Foundation](https://psfoundation.cash) is a community of JavaScript developers, entrepreneurs, and businesses.
+The [Permissionless Software Foundation](https://psfoundation.cash) (**PSF**) is a community of JavaScript developers, entrepreneurs, and businesses.
 We develop and maintain business-focused cryptocurrency applications and communication software, based on the [The Cash Stack](https://cashstack.info).
 Some of our software consumes PSF tokens during operation, which allows us to maintain a circular economy with our open source contributors.

+**We primarily communicate on [this Telegram channel](https://t.me/permissionless_software).
+Join us there!**

 ## Our Mission